clazarski/ST558_project/README.md

 return( my_data %>% mutate(aqi, pollution, temp, wind))
 }

-# Querrying the API for many cities can be very time consuming and may get me locked out of the API so I restricted my focus to the largest 100 cities.
+# Querying the API for many cities can be very time consuming and may get me locked out of the API so I restricted my focus to the largest 100 cities.

 city_data <- city_data %>% arrange(desc(population)) %>% slice(1:100)